 Please note that posts on this site may contain affiliate links

-Whether you’re trying to learn how to make a spell for love or how to write magick spells to make an original book of shadows, there are some easy templates you can follow.
+Whether you’re trying to learn how to make a spell for love or how to write magick spells to make an original eclectic witch book of shadows, there are some easy templates you can follow.
 You just need to know the anatomy of a spell to create your own powerful witches spells.

 You can improve your magickal practice with spells that fit your needs, desires, and your unique symbolic library.

 Learning magick is all about doing magick, so let’s figure out how to write a great spell.

 When you’re writing a magick spell, you need to know what your ultimate intention is.